So which one should you get?

 You’ll get great sound for any spoken audio for under $70.

-The Audio-Technica ATR2100-USB is one of my favorite entry-level mics.
+The Audio-Technica ATR2100x-USB is one of my favorite entry-level PC mics.
 You can use it with either USB (for direct connection to your computer) or XLR (for use with a mixer or audio interface) connections, giving you a lot of flexibility and room for expansion.

-Because you can use it handheld or with the included stand, it works great as a vlogging mic or podcasting mic, among many other uses.
+Because you can use it handheld or with the included stand for desktop use, it works great as a vlogging mic or podcasting mic, among many other uses.

-Blue offers 6 different colors of the Snowball so you can get the exact look that matches your setup.
+Blue offers 6 different colors of the Snowball so you can get the exact look that matches your setup and will great on your desktop.

 If you’re looking for a plug and play mic that is made by a reputable company, sounds great, and is easy to use for under $50, grab this one.